kyma-incubator/github-slack-connectors/chart/slackconnector/README.md

 The chart creates a Slack Connector Deployment and a Namespace in Kyma.
 Moreover, it creates an Application and a service which is bound to the newly created Namespace.

+See the [Slack Connector documentation](/docs/slack-connector) for more information.